rackerlabs/technical-blog/content/blog/2020/2020-11-23-business-continuity-of-your-newly-remote-workforce/index.md

 continuity strategies to help employees work from home without a hitch.
-While many organizations are currently experiencing the challenges of becoming a remote workforce overnight, there are solutions that can make it possible to be productive today, and then get back to normal as soon as possible.
+While many organizations are currently experiencing the challenges of becoming a remote workforce overnight, there are solutions that can make it possible to be productive today, and then get back to normal quickly.

 <!--more-->